Exporting rudof as an MCP server

 rudof mcp --port 9000

-Changing the route name (http-sse)
+Changing the route name (streamable-http)

 The route name determines the path under which the MCP server is exposed.

-rudof mcp --route-name rdfserver
+rudof mcp --route rdfserver

 Combined example